torvalds/linux/Documentation/arch/arm64/tagged-pointers.rst

 =========================================
-Tagged virtual addresses in AArch64 Linux
+Tagged virtual addresses in AArch64 GNU/Linux
 =========================================

 Author: Will Deacon <will.deacon@arm.com>